 One day comes and Molly dies on the plane from her peanut allergy, but everyone thinks it is an accident.
 The plane turns back to Minneapolis and everyone thinks it is an unfortunate accident.

 clothing, the police change the verdict from accidental to murder.
-Naturally Em is devastated about having to return and she refuses to
+Naturally Em is devastated about having to return and she refuses to believe it was murder and especially doesn't believe Andre should be a suspect.

 The sad group returns to South Dakota and their dreams of a week in Paris are dashed forever.
 As Em investigates, it seems dear Molly was not much loved by her colleagues.
 When someone else from the group dies, Em is determined to prove Andre is not the murderer.